-The Knowledge and Innovation Agenda Social Earning Capacity (KIA MV) aims to accelerate the upscaling of innovation and thereby achieve greater social impact.
+The Knowledge and Innovation Agenda for Societal Earning Power (KIA MV) aims to accelerate the upscaling of innovation and thus achieve greater social impact.
 The KIA MV organises the improvement, development and application of methodologies, work forms and models for successful mission-driven innovation.
-In doing so, it strengthens the thematic Knowledge and Innovation Agendas in the Mission-driven Top Sectors and Innovation Policy (MTIB) and the safety mission.
+In doing so, it strengthens the thematic Knowledge and Innovation Agendas in the Mission-driven Top Sectors and Innovation Policy (MTIB) and the environmental safety mission.

 The KIA MV is a national programme with a regional, area-oriented approach.
 At a local level, social problems are tangible and there is an urgency to act.
 Here, the challenges coincide, often with conflicting interests.
 Within regions, experiments and innovations are already underway in innovation ecosystems.
 These partnerships of companies, governments, citizens, knowledge institutions and interest groups are used to multidisciplinary and multi-stakeholder collaboration.
 They form a foundation of knowledge and skills to build on and to renew and strengthen the mission-driven approach to innovation.
 The KIA MV maps the characteristics of mission-driven innovation and the need for improved instruments or new knowledge.
 To this end, innovation clusters are involved that contain (elements of) mission-driven innovation.
 The methods used, the approach to citizen participation, earnings models, tools, organisational forms, financing and other aspects that determine the dynamics of these ecosystems are inventoried and shared.